sbrb/node-express-mongo/README.md

-// GIT link..go thourgh this code thoroughly..it will result in a confusion when you are going though the code- postman se hit kar rhe hai and same axios se bhi hit kar rhe hai ..why?
+// GIT link..go though this code thoroughly..it will result in a confusion when you are going though the code- postman se hit kar rhe hai and same axios se bhi hit kar rhe hai ..why?
 // a short video ..4-5 mins  summary on what we covered today
-// An asignment :
+// An assignment :
 1. WRITE A GET API TO GET THE LIST OF ALL THE "vaccination sessions by district id" for any given district id and for any given date
 2. GOTO  http://api.openweathermap.org => “subscribe” current weather data ==> get api key for Free version ==> create new account and Verify your emailId( Must verify to avoid issues) => go to My APi keys under your account name(top right corner) or https://home.openweathermap.org/api_keys => save the key/appid somewhere.
 Now proceed further
 Create API's to do each of the following: